AI Travel Planners Are Finally Worth Using in 2026 — Here's What Changed

 What's the best AI travel planner in 2026?

 The category has matured to the point where multiple tools produce real, bookable trips.
 Jettova is the strongest option for group travel specifically — its planning rooms handle the multi-member voting, vetoing, and per-member booking flow that other planners hand-wave.
-For solo travelers, several tools produce comparable itineraries; the differentiators are which booking partners are integrated (Duffel for flights, Viator for activities) and how the day-by-day plan is structured (collaborative storyboard vs. one-shot output).
+For solo travelers, several tools produce comparable itineraries; the differentiators are which booking partners are surfaced (airlines and OTAs for flights and hotels, Viator for activities) and how the day-by-day plan is structured (collaborative storyboard vs. one-shot output).

 Why are AI travel planners better in 2026 than they were in 2023?

 Three reasons.
 (1) Live activity inventory — modern planners pull real Viator/GetYourGuide listings into the AI's day plan, replacing hallucinated experiences with bookable ones.
-(2) Direct flight booking — integrations with Duffel plus Stripe-handled payments mean the planner books the actual flight, not a Skyscanner redirect.
-(3) Group flows — per-member checkout in shared trips replaces the one-credit-card-rules-them-all assumption that broke earlier generations.
+(2) Live flight options — the planner surfaces real fares matched to your dates and route with a one-tap handoff to the provider, not a generic Skyscanner redirect.
+(3) Group flows — per-member booking in shared trips replaces the one-credit-card-rules-them-all assumption that broke earlier generations.

 Can AI planners actually book the flight, or do they just hand you to a third site?